-Sections [1-3] 1 and 2 of this bill [restore certain civil rights, including the immediate restoration of the right to vote, to] maintain the right to vote of a person who has been [discharged from probation or parole or released from] convicted of a crime but is not in prison.
-Section 3 of this bill immediately restores the right to vote to a person who has been released from prison.
-Section 7 of this bill provides for the restoration of the right to vote to certain residents of this State who: (1) have not had their right to vote restored; (2) are not [on probation or parole or] serving a sentence of imprisonment on July 1, 2019; and (3) before July 1, 2019, were discharged from probation or parole or released from prison after serving their sentences.
+Sections 1-3 of this bill restore certain civil rights, including the immediate restoration of the right to vote, to a person who has been discharged from probation or parole or released from prison.
+Section 7 of this bill provides for the restoration of the right to vote to certain residents of this State who: (1) have not had their right to vote restored; (2) are not on probation or parole or serving a sentence of imprisonment on July 1, 2019; and (3) before July 1, 2019, were discharged from probation or parole or released from prison after serving their sentences.

-Existing law requires a county clerk to cancel a person's [preregistration] registration to vote if the person was convicted of a felony unless the person: (1) was convicted of a felony in this State and his or her right to vote has been restored; or (2) was convicted of a felony in another state and his or her right to vote has been restored under the laws of that state.
-(NRS 293.540) Section 5 of this bill [requires] removes the requirement that the county clerk [to] cancel the [preregistration] registration of [such] a person who [was convicted of a felony in another state unless that person has been discharged from probation or parole or released from prison.] has been convicted of a felony and is not currently serving a term of imprisonment, thereby maintaining the right to vote of such a person.
+Existing law requires a county clerk to cancel a person's preregistration to vote if the person was convicted of a felony unless the person: (1) was convicted of a

+25 26 27 28 29 30 31 32 33 34 35 felony in this State and his or her right to vote has been restored; or (2) was convicted of a felony in another state and his or her right to vote has been restored under the laws of that state.
+(NRS 293.540) Section 5 of this bill requires the county clerk to cancel the preregistration of such a person who was convicted of a felony in another state unless that person has been discharged from probation or parole or released from prison.

 Existing law also authorizes an elector who was previously convicted of a crime and whose preregistration to vote has been cancelled by the county clerk to reregister to vote if the elector's: (1) conviction has been overturned; or (2) civil rights have been restored pursuant to the laws of the state in which the person was convicted.
-(NRS 293.543) Section 6 of this bill authorizes such an elector who was convicted of a felony [in another state] to reregister to vote if the elector is not [on probation or parole or] incarcerated.
+(NRS 293.543) Section 6 of this bill authorizes such an elector who was convicted of a felony in another state to reregister to vote if the elector is not on probation or parole or incarcerated.

 Existing law authorizes the prior conviction of a person who has been discharged from probation to be used for purposes of impeaching the credibility of that person under certain circumstances.
 (NRS 50.095, 176A.850) Section 1 of this bill prohibits such a conviction from being used for impeachment.
-Section 4 of this bill makes a conforming change.]
+Section 4 of this bill makes a conforming change.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA.
+REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS: